 Linsay can be funny, especially after she's had a few drinks -- not that she would ever drink and write, how dare you suggest it!
 However now that Linsay has kids, she has to keep her constant snark monologue to herself, rather than uttering it out loud and damaging their tender, fragile psyches.
 However, that's good news for you, because her built-up reservoir of snide observations on the human condition must have an outlet lest her head explode.
 And if she runs out of ideas, she just inserts the word "Santorum."
 Seriously, try it.
 Works every time!

 Like everyone, Linsay believes that insurance is an inherently exciting, sexy and glamorous topic -- ahem -- but she does her best to spice it up even further.
 Just TRY to keep from laughing out loud while you read her writing sample about Florida's no-fault insurance law.
-She's also written about several aspects of the insurance industry, from personal health to auto, and her work appears on sites such as Allstate, Pacific United Insurance and several other independent insurance company pages.
+She's also written about several aspects of the insurance industry, from personal health to auto, and her work appears on national and local, independent insurance company pages.

 Linsay has two little beasties of her own, so she knows a thing or two -- seriously, it often feels like just one or two things -- about the craziness of life with kids.
 She's written kid-centric articles on topics like traveling with children, mindful parenting, cooking for the family, green living with kids, and kid-friendly activities, hotels, restaurants, and attractions in various locales around the U.S. and the world.
-Her parenting articles are published on sites like USA Today Travel, Sitterfied and Gerber Life, and she's ghostwritten for a number of parenting, child therapy and child health blogs.
+Her parenting articles are published on sites like USA Today Travel and Sitterfied, and she's ghostwritten for a number of parenting, child therapy and child health blogs.

 Before leaving the "lucrative" world of non-profit for the equally lucrative but even less stable (is that possible?) world of freelance writing, Linsay was a grant-writer/fundraiser for non-profits and foundations.
 She has written about grant writing, fund raising and non-profit organizations in various regions, as well as writing successful grant proposals (up to $750K, thank you Bill Gates), annual reports, direct mail campaigns and newsletters.